Graduate Music Information, Policies and Procedures

 Applications for graduate admissions in music must be

-available online or from the University Graduate Admissions Office.
+from the University Graduate Admissions Office, must be completed.

 There is a $35 application fee; this fee is waived if the